Aspie96/blog/content/posts/free_software.md

 https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:legge:2015-08-07;124!vig=2020-02-05
 https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:decreto.legislativo:2017-12-13;217!vig=

-Italian law mentions free and open source software.
-[Agenzia per l'Italia Digitale](https://www.agid.gov.it/), an Italian public agency, has [guidelines](https://www.agid.gov.it/it/design-servizi/riuso-open-source/linee-guida-acquisizione-riuso-software-pa).
+Italian law mentions free and open source software multiple times.
+It [requires](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:decreto.legislativo:2005-03-07;82~art68) that public administrations favor free software solutions.
+It also [mandates](https://www.normattiva.it/uri-res/N2Ls?urn:nir:stato:decreto.legislativo:2005-03-07;82~art69) that they publish custom-built software as open source.
+[Agenzia per l'Italia Digitale](https://www.agid.gov.it/), an Italian public agency, has [guidelines](https://www.agid.gov.it/it/design-servizi/riuso-open-source/linee-guida-acquisizione-riuso-software-pa) on software acquisition and reuse by public administrations, which reference the free software definition and the Open Source Initiative.

 Thanks to software freedom, governments can uphold copyright and still exercise their sovereignty in determining the policies that need to be followed, and exactly what can and cannot be done within the borders of their jurisdictions, without giving excessive control or de-facto authority to software authors.